pnp/pnpcore/docs/articles/consumer/pages-webparts.md

 ```

 > [!Note]
-> Above approach using the workbench also works for get a formatted text snippet.
+> Above approach using the workbench also works good for getting a formatted text snippet.